German nationalism: Colonial empire

 An important element of German nationalism, as promoted by the government and intellectual elite, was the emphasis on Germany asserting itself as a world economic and military power, aimed at competing with France and the British Empire for world power.
 German colonial rule in Africa (1884–1914) was an expression of nationalism and moral superiority that was justified by constructing and employing an image of the natives as "Other".
 German colonization was characterized by the use of repressive violence in the name of ‘culture’ and ‘civilization’, concepts that were redefined in the Enlightenment.
 Germany's cultural-missionary project boasted that its colonial programs were humanitarian and educational endeavors.
 Furthermore, the widespread acceptance among intellectuals of social Darwinism justified Germany's right to acquire colonial territories as a matter of the ‘survival of the fittest’, according to historian Michael Schubert.

 Interwar period, 1918–1933

 Germany after the Treaty of Versailles:

-The government established after WWI, the Weimar republic, established a law of nationality that was based on pre-unification notions of the German volk as an ethno-racial group defined more by heredity than modern notions of citizenship; the laws were intended to include Germans who had immigrated and to exclude immigrant groups.
+The government established after WWI, the Weimar republic, established a law of nationality that was based on pre-unification notions of the German volk as an ethno-racial group defined more by heredity than modern notions of citizenship; the laws were intended to include Germans who had emigrated and to exclude immigrant groups.
 These laws remained the basis of German citizenship laws until after reunification.

 The government and economy of the Weimar republic was weak; Germans were dissatisfied with the government, the punitive conditions of war reparations and territorial losses of the Treaty of Versailles as well as the effects of hyperinflation.
 Economic, social, and political cleavages fragmented Germany's society.
 Eventually the Weimar Republic collapsed under these pressures and the political maneuverings of leading German officials and politicians.